daryldelrosario/co-profifteen_react-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Created a simple react portfolio to showcase projects from the past.
-Inspired by @judygab and guided by her tutorial via <a href="https://youtu.be/hYv6BM2fWd8">Youtube: Webdecoded</a>.
+Inspired by <a href="https://github.com/judygab">@judygab</a> and guided by her tutorial via <a href="https://youtu.be/hYv6BM2fWd8">Youtube: Webdecoded</a>.

 ## <a href="https://daryldelrosario.github.io/co-profifteen_react-portfolio/">Live Demo Site</a>